 Now that you are Spiritual, are you happy?
 Living life whole

 How do you “build a career” or save for a car if you are always living in the moment?
-Do the footwork and let go of the results (as is said in 12-step meetings).
+You do the footwork and let go of the results (as is said in 12-step meetings.)
 Make a plan, and then take the steps.
 And because you made the choice to go after those results there will be some fun in the work you chose to do.
 But, don’t over focus on the outcome.
 See what comes and find a balance between your desires and Guidance.
 Sometimes what we want really isn't what is best for our higher Self.
 The practice is to enjoy the journey which is so easily said, but not so easily done.
 Letting go of the outcome means you will accept Guidance as you journey.
 Like a child wandering in the toy store, the parent does not stop the child but rather guides, so does Spirit do with us, if we are mindful enough to pay attention.
 Wondering and wandering is part of the path of learning.
 Our wonder will lead us where we need to go.
 Staying present, using acceptance and surrender will allow us to receive Guidance.
 This is the practice of a spritual path.

 Living an awakened life allows us to find moments of humor and joy.
 It also means establishing new habits, how to stay present instead of distracted.
 One simple practicce is "the pause."
 Pausing throughout the day. is a mindfulness practice, short, sweet, and powerful.
 Pausing allows you to check if you are present in your life, in the moment.
 Being present allows you to receive Guidance just like putting down your phone allows you to be present in the moment, in your life.
 It is a simple new habit that has powerful effects.